-To screen for, diagnose, and monitor a range of conditions
+To screen for, diagnose, and monitor a range of medical conditions

 Calcium is the most abundant and one of the most important minerals in the body.
 It is essential for cell signaling and the proper functioning of muscles, nerves, and the heart.
-Calcium is needed for blood clotting and is crucial for the formation, density, and maintenance of bones.
-This test measures the amount of calcium in the blood or urine.
+Calcium is needed for blood clotting and is crucial for the formation, density, and maintenance of bones and teeth.
+This test measures the amount of calcium in the blood or urine, which reflects the amount of total and ionized calcium in the body.

 About 99% of calcium is found complexed in the bones, while the remaining 1% circulates in the blood.
 Calcium levels are tightly controlled; if there is too little absorbed or ingested, or if there is excess loss through the kidney or gut, calcium is taken from bone to maintain blood concentrations.
 Roughly half of the calcium in the blood is "free" and is metabolically active.
-The remaining half is "bound" to albumin, with a smaller amount complexed to anions, such as phosphate, and these bound and complexed forms are metabolically inactive.
+The remaining half is "bound" to proteins, primarily albumin and to a lesser extend globulins, with a smaller amount complexed to anions, such as phosphate, and these bound and complexed forms are metabolically inactive.

 There are two tests to measure blood calcium.
 The total calcium test measures both the free and bound forms.
 The ionized calcium test measures only the free, metabolically active form.

-Some calcium is lost from the body every day, filtered from the blood by the kidneys and excreted into the urine.
+Some calcium is lost from the body every day, filtered from the blood by the kidneys and excreted into the urine and sweat.
 Measurement of the amount of calcium in the urine is used to determine how much calcium the kidneys are eliminating.

 How is it used?